Research Impact Hub: the role of research in policy and public engagement

 Public humanities and publication: publishing and the Public Humanities Working Group

-by Kath Burton, Daniel Fisher
+by Kath Burton and Daniel Fisher

 In this working paper, Kath Burton and Daniel Fisher explore the challenges associated with the publication of publicly engaged work in the humanities, and provide model practices to illustrate how publicly engaged work can ultimately lead to successful publication and feed into institutional credit and reward mechanisms.